-After 3 successful meetings (July 2015, May 2017, and July 2019), and an imposed pandemic intermission, we are pleased to welcome you to our 4th International Workshop on Spine Loading and Deformation in Berlin on July 5-7, 2023.
+After three successful meetings (July 2015, May 2017, and July 2019), and an imposed pandemic intermission, the 4th International Workshop on Spine Loading and Deformation, organized by Hendrik Schmidt, Saeed Shirazi-Adl, and Idsart Kingma, was held at the Julius Wolff Institute, Charité – Universitätsmedizin Berlin on July 5-7, 2023.

-It has become increasingly evident that the key to providing the most effective care for patients suffering from spinal disorders lies in cross communications and collaborations between all those working in imaging, statistics, health care, epidemiology, physiology, ergonomics, biomedical industry, and related experimental and computational environments; in other words and as elegantly phrased by the late Alf Nachemson, “by interspecialty migrations”.
+It has increasingly become evident that the key to further success in providing the most effective personalized care for patients suffering from spinal disorders lies in intensified cross communications and collaborations across disciplines; in other words, as elegantly phrased by late Alf Nachemson, by inter-discipline migrations.

 In addition, a Virtual Special Issue in the Journal of Biomechanics has been coordinated similar to previous workshops (see: J Biomech 49 (6) (2016), J Biomech 70 (2018) and J Biomech 102 (2020)).
 The Virtual Special Issue (Guest Editors: I. Kingma, H. Schmidt and S. Shirazi-Adl) aims to present up-to-date progresses in spine biomechanics using state-of-the-art, existing and novel measurement and computational techniques and is expected around February 2024.